VFPX/FoxBarcode/README.md

 With the download of FoxBarcode is a sample form, from which we can generate bar codes to our needs, and a builder of code, from which we can copy the generated code to the clipboard ready for pasting into your application.

-At the top of the form there are three tabs from which all properties are configured class FoxBarcode.
+At the top of the form there are three tabs from which all properties are configured class **FoxBarcode**.

-From the tab "Barcode properties" you enter the text to encode, the kind of symbolism and if FoxBarcode calculates the check digit.
+From the tab **"Barcode properties"** you enter the text to encode, the kind of symbolism and if FoxBarcode calculates the check digit.
 The dimensions of the image of the bar code to configure: the magnification factor, the around margin barcode, the height of the image, and the ratio of narrow and wide bar (in the symbols that allow for such variation) .
 The rotation of the bar code is also set from this tab, as well as some special properties of certain symbols.

 ![](images/prop1.png)